asoni7039/hello-world/README.md

 # hello-world
-I am creating this repository for understanding how github works.
+I am creating this repository for to understand the working of Github.

+Thank You so much for being with me.